sabrinaest/ApplicationDeveloper_UIUC_SabrinaEstrada/README.md

 4. Run the application:

    ```
-   node src/index.js
+   npm start
    ```

 ## 😊 Thanks for stopping by!

 Thank you for reviewing my submission!
 I genuinely appreciate your time and consideration, I look forward to hearing from you!
 Please feel free to reach out if you have any questions or need additional information.

-Have a great day!
+Have a wonderful day!

 Sabrina Estrada